gousaiyang/colorlabels/README.md

 - Customizable.
 - Compatible.
   - Works on Unix-like Systems & Windows.
 (Based on [colorama](https://github.com/tartley/colorama))
-  - Works on both Python 2 & 3.
+  - Works on both Python 2 & 3 (Python 2 may not work well with unicode).

 ## Installation